berthutapea/mario-jump-game/README.md

 - Open the project in your prefered code editor.
 - Go to terminal -> New terminal (If you are using VS code)
-- Split your terminal into two (run the mario-jump-game)

 In the first terminal